swcarpentry/python-novice-inflammation/_extras/guide.md

-This lesson is written as an introduction to Python, but its real purpose is to introduce the single most important idea in programming: how to solve problems by building functions, each of which can fit in a programmer's working memory.
+This lesson is written as an introduction to Python, but its real purpose is to introduce the single most important idea in programming: how to solve problems that are not ordinarily possible to solve because they would require more than life times to solve them.
+We do that by using variables, conditional statements, loops and functions, each of which can fit in a programmer's working memory.
+Remind everyone that every software in the world is composed of those basic elements.
 In order to teach that,
 we must teach people a little about the mechanics of manipulating data with lists and file I/O